DataGod9000/Naruto-OpenCV-Machine-learning-Game/README.md

 this Naruto OpenCV game is a turn-based game which features our best boi Sasuke as the main character.
 You, as the player, will help Sasuke kick some major bandit butts.

-The main feature of this game uses OpenCV and Machine Learning to allow players to wave handsigns in real life, infront of their webcam, in order to use some of Sasuke's signature ninjitsu.
+The main feature of this game uses OpenCV and Machine Learning to allow players to wave ninja handsigns in real life, infront of their webcam, in order to use some of Sasuke's signature ninjitsu in-game.

-Let your inner weeb loose, and take a major feelz trip back to the simplier times in primary school, when the only worry we had was whether we'll make it home in time to catch Naruto on CrunchyRoll every friday.
+Let your inner weeb loose, and take a major feelz trip back to the simplier times, when the only worry we had was whether we'll make it home from school in time to catch Naruto on CrunchyRoll every friday.